ramiaquista/ramiaq-portfolio/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Module 1 Day 3 Mobile Portfolio - Ramiro Aquistapace
+# Module 1 Day 3 Personal Portfolio - Ramiro Aquistapace

 > In this project, I have set up a Personal portfolio site, and a mobile version skeleton.